funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we test full URL ?
+How can we test full URL?

 Documentation
 ^^^^^^^^^^^^^